robotpony/w42/content/blog/2025/nostalgia-is-a-powerful-design-tool.md

 ## The circle complete

-That box of Prismacolor pencils is still on my desk.
-Next to it, my mechanical keyboard, its switches the same amber as my grandfather's mill lights.
-On my screen, PICO-8 is open, a half-finished sprite editor showing a 16x16 character that's taking way too long to perfect.
-My code editor is arranged exactly like my mother arranged her kitchen: everything in its place, ready for the complexity to come.
+I still collect pencils and display them in my office.
+Next to the pencils is my mechanical keyboard, with clicky switches and amber LEDs, similar to those control panel lights.
+On my screen, PICO-8 is open, a half-finished sprite character that's taking way too long to perfect.
+My code editor is arranged exactly like a kitchen workstation: everything in its place, ready for the complexity to come.

 These aren't separate worlds (digital and physical, past and present, art and code).
 They're all the same practice of transformation, filtered through different materials and tools.
 The twelve-year-old learning to POKE values into memory, the eight-year-old opening that first box of pencils, the college kid learning mise en place in a chaotic kitchen: they were all preparing for the same work.
 Making something from nothing, bringing order to chaos, transforming raw materials into refined experience.

 The best designs don't just solve problems.
 They trigger that same sense of possibility, that same feeling of control and creativity that our formative experiences gave us.
-They make users feel like I felt when I first realised I could define my own character set, like my grandfather's operators felt reading those amber lights, like my mother felt with her ingredients arranged and ready.
+They make users feel like I felt when I first realised I could define my own character set, like my grandfather's operators felt reading those amber lights, like my grandmother felt with her ingredients arranged and ready.

 That's the real power of nostalgic design: not to recreate the past, but to recapture that feeling of discovery, mastery, and transformation.
 To give users that moment of realising the tool is an extension of their will, not an obstacle to it.
 To make them feel, even for a moment, like they can make anything.

 The pixels still matter.
 Not because of the constraints, but because of what placing each one represents: intention, craft, the transformation of nothing into something.
 Whether it's pixels or pencils, code or cuisine, mills or Minecraft, we're all just trying to leave a mark, to transform raw materials into refined expression, to feel that ancient satisfaction of making something that wasn't there before.

 That feeling?
 That's what we're really designing for.
-Everything else is just implementation detail.
+Everything else is just an implementation detail.